 Is your business visible enough on the web?

-The digital world is rife with directory sites and social platforms that, frankly, aren’t worth your time.
-But some absolutely align with your company’s marketing plan and audience composition.
+The digital world is rife with directory sites and social platforms that aren’t worth your time.
+But some align with your company’s marketing plan and audience composition.
 Knowing which to pursue and which to beg off is crucial.

 While these five high-visibility web properties aren’t the only places to which you’ll need to devote attention, they’re almost certain to boost your digital marketing efforts.
 Here’s what you need to know about each, along with a crash course in maximizing their value.1.
 LinkedIn

 LinkedIn is the world’s preeminent business networking site, and for a good reason.
 LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy, from global apparel firms like Nike to independently owned local businesses.

-To get the most of out LinkedIn, you’ll want to complete and update your profile’s demographic information, connect your company page with your employees’ and customers’ personal profiles, and begin a publishing campaign that dovetails with a broader effort to establish your firm’s key employees as an industry thought leaders.
+To get the most out of your LinkedIn, you’ll want to complete and update your profile’s demographic information, connect your company page with your employees’ and customers’ and begin a publishing campaign that dovetails with a broader effort to establish your firm’s key employees as an industry thought leaders.

 Crunchbase is one of the top business directory sites for growing businesses, serial entrepreneurs, and investors who make it all possible.
-At base, your Crunchbase profile is a place to disseminate accurate information about your business — including key employees and the results of past funding rounds — in a high-visibility, neutral setting.
+At base, your Crunchbase profile is a place to disseminate accurate information about your company — including key employees and the results of past funding rounds — in a high-visibility, neutral setting.
 The Crunchbase profile for trust and corporate services provider Asiaciti Trust is a great model for this “just the facts” approach.

 Angel.
 It focuses more on the startup ecosystem, but that doesn’t mean it is relevant for established businesses, particularly those whose founders and top executives invest in early-stage companies.
 Angel.
 Co is a natural fit for establishing your firm’s key employees’ credibility and thought leadership — and building links to web properties associated with the company itself.